 Intelligence – An appeal of logic and reason is an Intelligence (Persuasion) check.

-Primary attribute: Intelligence.
+Primary ability: Intelligence.
 Lore and information about deities, rites and prayers, and other information relating to various religions.

 Wisdom – Consoling and counselling a creature through a crisis of faith could be done with a Wisdom (Religion) check.